apache/stanbol/README.md

     $ mvn install

-If you want to skip the tests, add '-DskipTests' to the Maven command.
+If you want to skip the tests, add `-DskipTests` to the Maven command.

-## Creating Eclipse Projects
+## Importing the source code as Eclipse projects

+Eclipse is the most popular IDE among Stanbol developers.
+Here are instructions to get you started with this IDE.
+For other IDEs / editors, please refer to their documentation and maven integration plugins.

-Go to Stanbol source directory and type
+To generate the Eclipse project definition files, go to Stanbol source directory and type:

     $ mvn eclipse:eclipse

-If you want to recreate already existing Eclipse projects, you have to delete the old ones first by using 'eclipse:clean'.
+If you want to recreate already existing Eclipse projects, you have to delete the old ones first by using `eclipse:clean`.

+Then in Eclipse, right click on the `Project Explorer` panel and select your source folder from the following menu / import wizard:

+    > Import... > General > Import Existing Projects into Workspace

+You will also need to setup the build path variable `M2_REPO` pointing to `~/.m2/repository` (where `~` stands for the path to your home folder).
+To set up this variable go to:

+    > Window > Preferences > Java > Build Path > Classpath Variables > New...

+If you plan to contribute patches to the project, please ensure that your style follow the official sun java guidelines with 4 space indents (no tabs).
+To ensure that your files follow the guidelines you can import the formatter definitions avaiable in the `conventions/` folder:

+    > Window > Preferences > Java > Code Style > Formatter > Import...

+You can then apply the formatter to a selected area of a Java source code files by pressing `Shift+Ctrl+F`.

 ## Useful links